memgraph/docs/mage/overview.md

 ### 2. Load query modules

-To use certain procedures, first you need to [load the query modules](/usage/loading-modules.md) to the appropriate directory.
+To use certain procedures, first, you need to [load the query modules](/usage/loading-modules.md) to the appropriate directory.

 ### 3. Call procedures